glennreyes/react-graphql-workshop/_exercises/1-setup.md

 server.listen().then(server => console.log(`Server started at ${server.url}`));
 ```

-Check with GraphQL Playground (https://localhost:4000) if you can query as expected.
+Check with GraphQL Playground (https://localhost:4000) if your query works as expected.